Tanche-Z/Phenix-Kernel/README.md

 ### To Do:

-- [ ] Basic Function of Operating System.
+- [ ] Basic Function of System Kernel:

     - [x] Real mode
     - [x] Protect mode